When is a good time to Remortgage, the costs involved and the process

 Most lenders will allow you to raise money to improve your home.
 Estimates and bills for the work untaken may be requested.

-Some lenders will also allow you to consolidate personal debt such as credit cards and loans, or riase money to purchase additional properties.
+Some lenders will also allow you to consolidate personal debt such as credit cards and loans, or raise money to purchase additional properties.

-For more information on remortgaging please call us on (020) 7993 2044 or alternatively complete the online enquiry form on the right-hand side of this page.
+For more information on getting as Remortgage please call us on T: 020 7993 2044 or alternatively complete the online Contact form on this website.